BardicDefense/purple-hack/spells.md

 #### Minor Globe of Invulnerability

 _Abjuration (R: Self, D: 10 minutes)_
-The caster is immune to all spells of 3rd rank or lower.
+The caster is immune to all spells of 3rd Rank or lower.
+Dispel Magic can be cast at the globe and affects it normally.

 #### Mnemonic Enhancer

 _Evocation (R: Self, D: Instant)_
-The caster instantly recalls one spell they have previously cast.
+The caster instantly recalls one spell of Rank 3 or lower they have previously cast.

 #### Overlook

 _Enchantment (R: Short, D: 1 hour)_
 Save: Willpower 14.
-One subject becomes oblivious to the caster and their allies.
-The subject will ignore the caster and their allies unless attacked, in which case the spell ends.
+Any intelligent creature wishing to make a direct spell or weapon attack on the caster must make a save: failure means that they pick the next logical enemy target instead.
+If there are no other targets, the creature can take some other action, but can’t attack that round.

 #### Polymorph